crossplane-contrib/contribfest/lab-composition-functions/README.md

 ## Index

 * [Prerequisites](01-prerequisites.md)
-* Create a no-op function that prints the data it receives.
-Link.
-* Create a function that generates a random string to be set on a managed resource.
+* A no-op function to serve as boilerplate: [xfn-noop](02-xfn-noop.md)
+* A function that assigns a randomly calculated value as default: [xfn-random](03-xfn-random.md)
-* Create a function that creates N number of resources as specified by the user.
+* A function that creates N number of resources as specified by the user.
-* Create a function that fails when a specific condition is met.
-* [Extra] Create a function that creates firewall rule resources conditionally to open up the database to public (requires a GCP account).